Example Illustration Project Brief

 Example Illustration Project Brief:

-Luckily, we’ve provided a sample illustration template brief that’s sure to get you off on the right foot.
+Luckily, we’ve provided an example illustration project brief that’s sure to get you off on the right foot.
 We’ve also added an analysis section so that you know exactly how the brief works.

 If you’re struggling to get off the starting block, feel free to use it as a template for your own brief: